usgo/gocongress/NOTIFICATIONS-TODO-LIST.md

 * Add an editable preview message form
 * Add tests
 * Improve UI
-* Add edit view and action to rounds
+* [x] Add edit view and action to rounds
 * make a form for adding rounds with a game
 * [x] prevent duplicate round numbers for a tournament
 * [x] Remove timezone migration for game appointments

+* remove sms_notifications
+* send an sms for verification on submit of attendee reg form